-Only people who have logged into Spark AR Studio or Spark AR Hub at least once will appear in this search.
+Only people who have logged into Meta Spark Studio or Meta Spark Hub at least once will appear in this search.

 When you add a collaborator to an effect, a collaboration invite is sent automatically to the collaborator.
 That collaborator can then choose to decline or accept the invitation.

 If you see the status Invite pending, the collaborator is yet to respond to the invite.
 You can see who has declined your collaboration invite by clicking Show Declined.

 If your collaboration invite is declined more than twice by one person or brand, you will be prevented from adding them as a collaborator again.
 The maximum number of collaborators you can add to an effect is 10.

 The effect owner should be the one to determine whether a collaborator has permission to show the effect publicly in their Meta Spark portfolio.
 If this permission is given, the effect owner’s name will show next to the effect in the collaborator’s portfolio.
 AR managers can also change portfolio permissions, but should always consult the effect owner before doing so.

 To edit a collaborator’s portfolio permissions or remove a collaborator from your effect: